peterjpxie/posts/head_turn/md_post/post.md

 4. **Compare Distances**: If the distance on one side is significantly larger than on the other, conclude that the head is turned towards the shorter distance.
 For example, right chin distance is greater than left one, head is turned left.

-5. **Displaying the Result**: Use `Pillow` (PIL fork) library to draw on the image, highlighting pertinent landmarks.
+5. **Displaying the Result**: Use `Pillow` (PIL fork) library to draw on the image, highlighting relevant landmarks.
 Add text to label the detected head orientation (turned right, turned left, facing straight).

+    Some tricks are used here to set label font size relative to the face size and write from face location top left.

 6. **Save the Result**: Save the modified image to the disk for review.